sassanh/qnvim/README.md

 It runs an instance of Neovim inside Qt Creator, so it's able to run your `init.vim` and all your vim plugins and your tweaks in `init.vim` should work.

 # Status
-It's still in alpha.
+It's in beta but it's mostly stable and usable, for last few months I've been using Qt Creator only with this plugin with no pain.
 Currently these are the known issues:
-1. It can't show special buffers (buffer types like help, terminal, quickfix, etc, plugins such as fzf, ctrlp, gundo, tagbar, etc)
+1. It can't show some special buffers (buffer types like quickfix, special buffers some plugins create, etc, plugins such as gundo, tagbar, gitgutter, etc)
-2. `wrap` doesn't work alright.
-3. There's a minor issue in `relativenumber` when used with `number` (I tried to use the code from FakeVIM for this part, but it's not stable yet, as far as I remember it was alright in macOS but not in Ubuntu.)
+2. `wrap` doesn't work alright (just a minor display problem, it's due to lake of a feature in neovim, described in this issue: https://github.com/neovim/neovim/issues/8037).

 All my 149 plugins installed in neovim work alright except a few that relate on highlights (Qt Creator highlights C++ and QML better than any vim plugin, so it's totally alright.) and those that rely on special buffers.
-(I hope qnvim can handle all types of buffers in future, but probably not in the near future.)

-But over all it's stable, I happily code in it without any pain.
+(Work is in progress to handle all types of buffers.)

 Please let me know if you find any problems and please contribute to this project if you have the time.

 # Install Instructions
 1. Build Qt Creator from git repository (https://wiki.qt.io/Building_Qt_Creator_from_Git)